googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigtable/README.md

 libraryDependencies += "io.opencensus" % "opencensus-exporter-trace-stackdriver" % "0.23.0"
 ```

-Then at the start of your application configure the exporter:
+At the start of your application configure the exporter:

 ```java
 import io.opencensus.exporter.trace.stackdriver.StackdriverTraceConfiguration;